 - If the data is cached, it is sent back to PHP.

 - If it isn’t cached, Memcached sends the query to the database, returns the data to PHP, and stores it for the next request.

 When its allocated storage is full, the cache discards the least recently used (LRU) data.
 Items in the cache also have an expiry date so that stale data is removed.

-Now that we understand what Memcached does, let’s see how to install and configure it on a cPanel web server that hosts PHP apps such as WordPress, Drupal, and Magento.
+Now that we understand what Memcached does, let’s see how to install and configure it on a cPanel web server that hosts PHP apps such as WordPress, Drupal, and Adobe Commerce (formerly Magento).

 Install and Configure Memcached in cPanel

 Before we begin, let’s take a look at what we’ll be doing to get Memcached up and running with PHP applications hosted on your server.
 The plan is to: